Vasuji/CARND-traffic-sign-classifier/writeup-template.md

 ![a](result.png)

-1. For the first image, Stop sign, as I expected, it got the fact that it was a speed sign correct, but unfortunately thought it was the 80 km/h sign.
-Given the highest probability was only around 3%, the model definitely struggles distinguishing between speed signs (the top four probabilities are all speed signs).
+1. For the first image (Stop sign) got correctly classified as I expected with the heighest probability indicating it is Stop sign

-2. For the second (left turn), it unfortunately guessed it as a "No Vehicles" sign first; however, the second highest probability is the correct answer of the Left Turn Ahead.
-I'm fairly intrigued by the model putting the No Vehicles sign here, as it actually lands in the top five for four of the five signs I looked at.
-It must mainly be focused on the sign being round for that one.
+2. For the second (yield) got correctly classified as I expected again with the heighest probability indicating that it is Yield sign.

-3. For the third, it incorrectly guesses priority road.
-I believe this is due to the sign shape.
-Somewhat oddly, it never guesses the road work sign at all.
-This may be due to the limited number of epochs (10) I ran on the model - the complexity of the inner shape may be difficult for the model to learn in such a short time (if at all).
+3. For the third, it incorrectly guesses General caution and there is no probability for road construction.
+The model is totally confused with other.
+There are two parallel bars for priority road and Redundant mandatory which are almost probable after General caution.
+It looks like model has hard time to predit which one is this.

-4. It correctly guesses both the fourth and fifth images!
-It is much more confident on the yield sign than anything it thought on the others.
+4. It correctly guesses both the fourth and fifth is pretty much near!
+It is much more confident on the Turn left sign than anything it thought on the others.
+Speed limit 60 is predicted as speed limit 50.
+Which clearly shows that model could not distinguise digit 5 from 6.

-So, my model only worked exactly on 40% of the additional pictures.
-However, it also correctly identified the 60 km/h sign as a speed sign, and was fairly close on the Left Turn Ahead sign, so with some tweaking of either the model or further preprocessing of the images, I bet I could get to at least 80% on these.
-This is of course still lower than the nearly 93% achieved on the test data, but still would be fairly good for not having curated the images exactly like whomever did so on the original dataset.
+So, my model only worked exactly on 60% of the additional pictures.
+However, it is fairly close to the prediction of incorrectly predicted class.